 We Are Here to Serve You from Bail Hearing to Jury Trial

-Drug Crime Defense in Carlsbad, Oceanside, Poway, Rancho Bernardo, San Marcos, and Vista
+Defending Those Facing Drug Crime Charges in Carlsbad, Oceanside, Poway, Rancho Bernardo, San Marcos, & Vista

 As in the rest of the United States, it is unlawful to produce, distribute, or even possess controlled substances in California.
 Some controlled substances are illegal in any scenario, but certain prescription drugs are also regulated, meaning you can get into trouble if you possess them without a valid prescription.